 BTW – the re-finished building is the first picture in this post.

 This is a 2014 GIF I made that shows the raggedy Sears flag on April 1 and 5 (first 2 frames) being replaced and raised on April 12 by 3 people, who then vanish into the hatch, which is closed in the last two frames.
 The file has NOT been optimized to save space (and it looks it):

 Now if only it would shut off after each run………………..

 In 2012, after a couple of weeks of negotiation with the Sears corporate lawyer in Hoffman Estates, IL, I got the OK to go up to the tower to shoot.
-I was as high up as you could go without climbing the the tower’s flag pole.
-My favorite shot that day was actually 8 shots – a photo stitch of my neighborhood that you’ll have to click twice to fully enlarge and then start scrolling (to shrink it back, click it once and then hit your back button).
+I was as high up as you could go without climbing the tower’s flag pole.
+My favorite shot that day was actually 8 shots – a photo stitch of my neighborhood that you’ll have to click twice to fully enlarge and then start scrolling (to shrink it back, hit your back button).